ether/etherpad-lite/CONTRIBUTING.md

 (Please talk to people on the mailing list before you change this page, see our section on [how to get in touch](https://github.com/ether/etherpad-lite#get-in-touch))

 ## Important note for pull requests
-**Pull requests should issued against the develop branch**.
+**Pull requests should be issued against the develop branch**.
 We never pull directly into master.

 **Our goal is to iterate in small steps.
 Release often, release early.
 Evolution instead of a revolution**